-Much of the official information comes from court filings, reported by Coin World, that are part of an ongoing lawsuit against the Bureau from Women On 20s, an advocacy group for the visual impaired.
+Much of the official information comes from court filings, reported by Coin World, that are part of an ongoing lawsuit against the Bureau from Women On 20s, an advocacy group for the visually impaired.

 New $10 Bill Design